 The days fashioned for me,

 When as yet there were none of them.
-Psalm 139:16 NKJ
+Psalm 139:16 (NKJV)

-My dad survived a brutal war and was involved in many sea battles.
-Before he had joined the service, he took over a war-material factory lathe for another man, who then went off to war and died a hero.
-His brave fire-fighting actions after being mortally wounded were credited with helping to save his burning ship from sinking.
+It has been relatively easy for me to believe that the Lord was always there as I can see the great favor that He bestowed upon my family, even in the years before I was born.
+My dad survived a brutal war despite being in many sea battles.
+Before he had joined the service, he took over a war-material factory lathe for another man, named Bernie, who then went off to join the Navy, and died a hero.
+Before he perished, Bernie’s brave fire-fighting actions after being mortally wounded were credited with helping to prevent his burning ship from sinking, thus saving many lives.

 Reflection